 Number of Items sold

-Cost of item
+Cost of a single item

 Exercise 2